-We typically accept between 15 and 20 people in each of the locations in which the program is offered.
-We limit class size in each location to about 20 based partly on facility size but mostly to encourage a sense of community, trust, and open sharing among participants.
+We typically accept between 20 to 26 people into our program.
+We limit class size based partly on facility size but mostly to encourage a sense of community, trust, and open sharing among participants.
 To date the highest total number of enrolled participants in one year was 35.

-Why does the learning take an entire year?
+Why does the learning take 10 months?
 What outcomes do you expect from students who complete it?

 The program is meant to be formative as well as informative.
 Participants are challenged by experiential learning; the medium of our simple, open presence to one another in our gatherings becomes the program’s message as we companion others in their dying and integrate this learning into our lives.
 In our experience, both with this program and similar programs which we have directed, all of this takes time and it may take years before the seeds planted in the program take root and flower into desired outcomes.

 I currently am a staff member with a large hospice.
 May I use that experience as the basis of my learning?

 You, the participant, would be the best judge as to whether your current position with the hospice would be appropriate for this learning.
 You might find it more helpful to do your companioning with another facility or organization where you can avoid any role confusion.
 Your learning might be better served engaging new, unfamiliar ground where you are not locked into a particular way of relating to staff and patients.

 I lead bereavement support groups and serve as an end-of-life doula and have done so for 6 years.
 Is the program appropriate for me?
 How might you expect it to improve/ enrich my work?

 The program might be very appropriate for you if you think you may be able to drop what you think you know and enter with a “beginner’s mind.”
 It is hard to predict how the program might improve/enrich your work where you are.
 It may simply deepen what you are already about and/or offer new ways of seeing and being present to life as you are.